Perry County Memorial Hospital Ambulance Service offers the highest quality emergency medical services.

-PCMH EMS operates a fleet of four ambulances and has two fully staffed ambulances ready 24 hours a day.
-PCMH EMS employs highly trained Paramedics and Emergency Medical Technicians with advanced skills in trauma, cardiac and pediatric care.
+PCMH Ambulance Service operates a fleet of four ambulances and has two fully staffed ambulances ready 24 hours a day.
+PCMH Ambulance Service employs highly trained Paramedics and Emergency Medical Technicians with advanced skills in trauma, cardiac and pediatric care.

 A 12-lead (multi-lead) EKG program that includes initial training of all paramedics and ongoing refresher training in acquisition, and interpretation of data.
 This program furthers our goal of expediting care for a patient suffering acute myocardial infarction (heart attack).
 Our approach with 12-Lead EKG and out-of-hospital cardiac care is to reduce the time to intervention and thereby significantly improve outcomes.

 Established a First Responder Automatic External Defibrillator program.